Asset Management Software : Mobility Work at Setforge L'Horme

 I would say the possibility to access all our equipment on a single software program: machine histories, plans, spare parts, procedures, troubleshooting aids, contacts, etc. Before, we had a lot of Excel files, networks with access rights, paper plans, which represented a considerable waste of time for the technician during his intervention.

 This database aspect and sharing of all the information provided by the technician in the field, as well as preparation documents in the office, allow anyone to track the progress of a task.
 The technician on the field reports the information that will be processed by the methods department, and will then be able to follow its evolution.
-Mobility Work helps connect the office and the field, and improves communication within the team.
+Our asset management software helps connect the office and the field, and improves communication within the team.

 Everything that was not very accessible to them before, costs for example, are now available, since estimates are also recorded in the application; this arouses the curiosity of technicians, who are now able to inquire about the price of the spare parts!
 This makes them aware of certain concepts and encourages them to rationalize the use of certain parts.